 Step 1 Prewash the fabric

-This is a step that is compulsary especially for garments, which you will definitely be washing.
-You have to remove the sizing which is applied on the fabric in its manufacturing process.
-Otherwise the paint would not coat all fibers and when you wash the painted surface the paint may flake off and show holes where paint should be.
+This is a step that is compulsory especially for garments, which you will definitely be washing.
+You have to remove the sizing/fabric finishes which is applied on the fabric in its manufacturing process.
+Otherwise, the paint would not coat all fibers and when you wash the painted surface the paint may flake off and show holes where paint should be.
 So it is always better to prewash

 If you are painting an old garment make sure it is clean and it is without starch or softener